 Better caching, better outcomes

-Fortunately, there are solutions that can augment caching performance and data accuracy.
+Fortunately, some solutions can augment caching performance and data accuracy.

 For example, our Intelligent Caching Engine provides an intuitive interface that allows users to define cacheable and non-cacheable data so that the system can pull data from the cache and combine it with live data to fulfill an API request.
 In other words, users can define data elements not in need of updating to increase both efficiency and accuracy.